Vaent/json-sample-creator/README.md

 If a type array like `"type":["integer","boolean"]` is supplied in the schema, provided the array contains only valid JSON types, a type will be selected from the array elements before fetching the relevant factory.

-If the schema contains no type definition, or the type keyword is an empty array, a type is selected at random before fetching its factory (all types are valid in the absence of a constraint).
+If the schema contains no type definition, or the type keyword is an empty array, a value type is selected at random before fetching its factory (all types are valid in the absence of a constraint).
+Container types are no longer selected if not specified by the schema, as lack of control over the depth of nesting readily leads to stack overflow.

 ### Features implemented for each JSON type

 - *JsonArrayFactory*
-  - ignores details in schema, always returns an empty array
+  - returns an array containing samples obtained from the appropriate factory/factories
+  - definitions for tuples and for general items are used if present in the schema; if neither is present, the array will be populated with random values
+  - maxItems and minItems are taken from the schema if present, otherwise default values from application.properties are used; an exception is raised if minItems is greater than maxItems
+  - items will be added to the generated array until either:
+    - the array size is equal to maxItems, or
+    - the tuple is complete (only if general items are explicitly forbidden by the schema, and the array size hasn't already reached maxItems)
 - *JsonBooleanFactory*
   - ignores details in schema, always returns a random true/false value
 - *JsonIntegerFactory*